 Justice and Home Affairs

-- Reliable and predictable judiciary with laws equally applied to all
+- Reliable and efficient judiciary with laws equally applied to all

 - Improved capacity, independency and accountability of judiciaries